Judith Lindbergh, Founder & Director | Michelle Cameron, Co-Director

 Specialties: Novel Writing, Poetry, Children, Teens

-Michelle has two forthcoming novels.
-The first, Babylon: a novel of Jewish exile & return, will be published by Wicked Son Press in the fall of 2023.
-The second, Napoleon’s Mirage, the sequel to Beyond the Ghetto Gates, will be published by She Writes Press in spring 2024.
+Michelle’s forthcoming novel.
+Napoleon’s Mirage, the sequel to Beyond the Ghetto Gates, will be published by She Writes Press in fall 2024.

 Mike Allegra